 - Other factors that justify a judge modifying the calculated amount of child support

 There are different types of custody arrangements.
-The parents may agree to a specific type on their own, using arbitration or mediation, or, if they are unable to reach an agreement, the court will decide for them.
+The parents may agree to custody on their own or through the help of a mediator.
+If they are unable to reach an agreement, the court will decide for them.
 Sole, shared, and split custody are the most common.
 Nesting is a modified form of shared custody that some parents are adopting.

-- If shared, number of nights each parent has the child each year
+- Shared (If shared, number of nights each parent has the child each year)

-The chart below illustrates how the amount of child support varies based on how many nights per year a child is with a specific parent.
+The chart below illustrates how the amount of child support in South Carolina varies based on how many nights per year a child is with a specific parent.
 Sole custody results in higher child support in many cases.
-When the lesser earning parent has the children most of the nights, shared custody can result in a substantial increase in the child support awarded.
+When the lesser earning parent has the children most of the nights, shared custody can result in a substantial increase in the South Carolina child support awarded.

 A professional Family Law attorney can help you estimate the amount of support you would receive or pay under various arrangements before you submit a Parenting Plan.

-The amount of child support awarded can be determined in a number of different ways including:
+The amount of SC child support awarded can be determined in a number of different ways including:

 • Negotiated by the parents and approved by the court